 Last In, First Out: How to Prioritize Your Boxes when Moving to Colorado Springs01/14/2018When you're relocating, between the boxing, organizing and planning to get to your destination, hardly any people pause to worry about how you will unpack once you get to your destination.
 However, standing in your new house lugging boxes out of the truck, there are a some items you'll want ready right away as opposed to everything else that could wait a while.
-It's important to be prepared for your first few hours, night and week in the house and what you will require to be able to readily unpack at each stage for the most convenient and pleasant move possible.
+It's important to be prepared for your first few hours, night and week in the house and what you will require to be able to readily unpack at each stage for the most efficient and pleasant move possible.
 Here at A-1 Freeman Moving, we have aided thousands of people relocate and can suggest a few helpful tips on how to pack up your things so that unpacking is a breeze.
-Last In, First Out When packing a single box or the whole moving truck, it helps to remember an elementary ground rule known as FILO or "First In, Last Out".
+Last In, First Out Whether packing a single box or the whole moving truck, it helps to remember an elementary ground rule known as FILO or "First In, Last Out".
 What this means is that the first item you pack will have many other things piled on top of it and will, therefore, be one of the last things you unpack.
 The first thing in a box will always be at the bottom and the first box into the moving truck will be at the rear of everything else.
-However, the opposite way to think of this in terms of your experience is "Last In, First Out" which means that the boxes you pack last will be the ones that you can get to as soon as you arrive.
-Smart Packing Strategy in Colorado Springs When packing your whole house, it is not difficult to simply pack everything indiscriminately into boxes based more on where it's at in the house than whether or not you'll need it.
+However, the opposite way to think of this in terms of your experience is "Last In, First Out" which means that the boxes you pack last will be the ones that you can get to as soon as you get to your destination.
+Smart Packing Strategy in Colorado Springs When packing your whole house, it's not difficult to simply pack everything indiscriminately into boxes based more on where it's at in the house than whether or not you'll need it.
 Instead, start by making a list of the things you will need when you are at your new abode, on the first day and over the first night.
-Don’t forget that you will probably be at the end of a long road or plane trip.
-If you do not stay in a hotel for the first few nights, it's important to have a few items ready.
-Personal Items During the first day in your new bare house, you will probably want a number of perfectly human items that the residence may or may not be equipped to offer so you will want to have packed accordingly.
+Don’t forget that you'll probably be at the end of a long road or plane trip.
+If you don't stay in a hotel for the first few nights, it is important to have a few things ready.
+Personal Items During the first day in your new bare house, you will probably want a few perfectly human items that the residence may or may not be equipped to offer so you will want to have organized accordingly.
 The thing that is most often overlooked is a full kit of toiletries.
 Make sure to include toilet paper, hand soap and towels along with your tooth brushing and shower gear.
 Also, you'll also want a couple changes of clothes easily accessible until you unpack your wardrobe.
 Practical The next group of things to consider is what you will need during unpacking.
 If you don't want to sit on boxes, bring a camp chair or two so you can sit down in between unpacking sessions before the furniture is in place.
 You will also require a box cutter or pocket knife for tape, a dolly for moving heavy or stacked boxes and your set of tools for putting together the furniture.
-You can feel free to skip this step if you have hired professional movers to unpack and reassemble for you.
+You can feel free to skip this step if you have hired a moving company to unpack and reassemble for you.
 Unpacking Order Lastly, you will need to consider the order you will want to unpack everything, especially if your items are coming in multiple trucks.
 The primary rooms to worry about are the bathroom, kitchen and bedroom, in that order.
 Make sure to pack the remaining important bathroom items, like towels and medicines, somewhere easy to locate and quickly accessible.
-The kitchen is the next thing people neglect and find themselves eating on paper plates while looking for the box of dishes.
+The kitchen is the next thing people neglect and find themselves eating on paper plates while seeking the box of dishes.
 Your kitchen boxes should be clearly labeled and packed last so you can access your dishes, pans, and spices on the first night.
 Finally, make sure you can make your bed before you are whipped at the end of the day with clean sheets, pillows, and blankets.
 Once you or your movers have carefully sorted, packed, and labeled all your stuff, working with your movers is the best way to make sure that the right boxes are available early and delivered to the correct rooms.
 This way, you won't have to maneuver through stacks of heavy boxes to find what you are searching for as every room will have exactly what it needs.